-Managing properties and tenants does sound boring, but it can quickly become rewarding if performed the right way.
-With 45% of landlords managing their own properties, according to mysmartmove.com, there are undoubtedly some traits that set aside good landlords from the bad ones.
+In a previous blog I discussed what makes a good rental property.
+On the flip side, have you ever wondered what it takes to be a good landlord?
+Managing properties and tenants may sound boring, but it can quickly become rewarding if it’s done the right way.
+With 45% of landlords reportedly managing their own properties, there are undoubtedly some traits that set aside the good ones from the bad ones.

 Qualities That Make A Landlord Outstanding

 Many different qualities make a landlord stand out.
 A good landlord is receptive and warm towards his tenants while being smart about his rights and investments.
 Below are a few pointers that you can follow to take your landlording game up a notch.

 Communicating quickly and effectively with your tenant can make all the difference in the world.
 Make sure you prepare a solid state-specific lease and sit down with your tenant to go over it.
 If you don’t allow smoking or pets on your property, communicate it clearly to the tenant.
 It is always better to convey your expectations beforehand to avoid problems down the road.

 There’s nothing more comforting for a tenant than having a landlord that offers him a helping hand.
 Small gestures such as leaving a drink in the fridge or flowers with a welcome note can go a long way in building a healthy relationship with your tenant.
 You can also offer local information about the town and check up a few days later to make sure everything is okay.

 An excellent landlord takes care of his property and keeps it well-maintained for his tenants.
 You should ensure that the property is clean and tidy, there are no broken cabinets or missing doorknobs, and the plumbing and lighting are up to the mark.
 You should also address repair issues quickly, such as repairing a major appliance, broken windows, air filters, and drainage.
 This can go a long way in building trust with your tenant.